10up/wpacceptance/docs/index.md

 }
 ```

-You can place tests in whatever files you choose (as long as `tests` points to the right place in `wpassure.json`).
+You can place tests in whatever files you choose (as long as `tests` points to the right place in `wpacceptance.json`).
 However, per PHPUnit defaults, your test code must be in a class (or classes across multiple files) with name(s) that end in `Test`.
 Inside your test class(es), each test method must begin with `test`.

-All your tests must extend `\WPAssure\PHPUnit\TestCase`. `\WPAssure\PHPUnit\TestCase` extends `\PHPUnit\Framework\TestCase` so you will have access to all the standard PHPUnit methods e.g. `assertTrue`, `assertEquals`, etc.
+All your tests must extend `\WPAcceptance\PHPUnit\TestCase`. `\WPAcceptance\PHPUnit\TestCase` extends `\PHPUnit\Framework\TestCase` so you will have access to all the standard PHPUnit methods e.g. `assertTrue`, `assertEquals`, etc.

-Along with standard PHPUnit functionality, you have WP Assure special methods/functions/classes:
+Along with standard PHPUnit functionality, you have WP Acceptance special methods/functions/classes:

 ### Actor

-The most poweful WP Assure functionality is provided by the `Actor` class and let's you interact as a Chrome browser user with your website.
+The most poweful WP Acceptance functionality is provided by the `Actor` class and let's you interact as a Chrome browser user with your website.

 A new Actor must be initialized for each test and is done like so:
 ```php